LinkedInLearning/visualstudio2019-esst-2808543/README.md

 ## Branches

 The branches are structured to correspond to the videos in the course.
 The naming convention is `chapter#-video#`.
 As an example, the branch named `02-03` corresponds to the second chapter and the third video in that chapter.
 Some branches will have a beginning state (`04-01`) and an end state (`04-01e`).
-The end state videos use `e` for "end" and contains the code as it is at the end of the movie.
-The `master` branch holds the the initial state of the course and is not used during the course.
+The end state videos use `e` for "end" and contains the code as it is at the end of the video.
+The `master` branch holds the the initial state of the course and is not used for exercises during the course.
 ## Installing
 To use these exercise files [install Visual Studio](https://visualstudio.microsoft.com/).
 For this course any edition is sufficient (Community, Professional, Enterprise)